TDiblik/KeyXpert/README.md

 ### TODOs

-- Add Linux support
 - Create nice looking README so the project looks more legit
-- Write tests that make sense.
+- Write tests for mapper_service (Before making future/breaking changes to it).
-- Write platform specific tests.

 ## Limitations / Notes